debugvelop/aws-django-ecr-demo/README.md

 ```
 sudo docker run hello-world
 ```
-8. Clone this repository
+8. Clone this repository.
 ```
 git clone https://github.com/debugvelop/aws-django-ecr-demo.git
 ```
-9. Build the image (this may take a while)
+9. Build the image (this may take a while).
 ```
 cd aws-django-ecr-demo
 sudo docker build -t demo .
 ```
-10. Verify the image is successfully built by run it and open the instance's public IP address on your browser
+10. Verify the image is successfully built by run it and open the instance's public IP address on your browser.
 ```
 sudo docker run demo -d -p 80:8000
 ```